Tina9/MulMarker/README.md

 # MulMarker
-A web application to identify prognostic signatures and generate reports automatically.
-The platform can be accessed at https://mulmarker.azurewebsites.net/.
+A framework for identifying potential multi-gene prognostic signatures.
+The web application can be accessed at https://mulmarker.azurewebsites.net/.

 ## Introduction
-MulMarker is a comprehensive framework to identify a multigenic prognostic signature for cancer outcome prediction and patient stratification.
-The tool integrates the GPT's API to automatically interpret the results and evaluate whether candidate genes can work as a prognosis signature.
-The other highlight is that users can directly ask questions about the input, algorithms, and analysis process of the tool.

-## WorkFlow
+MulMarker is a comprehensive framework for identifying potential multi-gene prognostic signatures across various diseases.
+MulMarker comprises three core modules: a GPT-driven chatbot for addressing user queries, a module for identifying multi-gene prognostic signatures, and a module for generating tailored reports.

 ![Figure1](https://github.com/Tina9/MulMarker/assets/16876314/d079408a-da5e-4915-8ca8-2a0773c85a19)

 ## Requirements
-MulMarker randomly divided patients into train and test groups.
-First, it employs univariate Cox regression analysis to screen candidate genes and uses multivariate Cox regression analysis to build the risk model with patients in the train group.
-KM survival analysis and log-rank test are used to evaluate the performance of the prognosis marker.
-Next, the patients in the test and total groups are used to validate the performance of the risk model.
-Mulmarker will explain the result and evaluate the possibility of the candidate genes as a prognosis biomarker automatically.
+MulMarker randomly divides patients into training and test groups.
+In the training group, it first employs univariate regression analysis to screen genes and then constructs a risk model using multivariate regression analysis.
+The combination of the identified genes is considered to be a potential prognostic signature.
+A KM survival analysis and a log-rank test are used to evaluate the performance of the prognosis signature.
+Next, the signature is evaluated in the test group and total dataset using KM survival analysis and log-rank test.
+Finally, MulMarker generates a report based on the analysis results to explain the findings.
 To use MulMarker, required files and parameters are listed as follows:

 1) Analysis Name (string): Input the name of your analysis, such as "LungCancer".